Cupidigia/Tirannia

 but if such things are done deliberately, those who make this mistake should be treated no differently from tyrants who do not observe public rights for the common welfare, but seek to turn them to their own advantage.

-[39] For Dante the concept he calls tirannia is a key element of his assessment of the political ills that plague the Italian peninsula.
+[42] For Dante the concept that he calls tirannia is a key element of his assessment of the political ills that plague the Italian peninsula.
 Dante uses the term tirannia again in Inferno 27, in order to describe the form of governance that has taken shape in the city-states of Romagna.
 Queried about the condition of life in Romagna, the pilgrim replies with a resume of all the nascent despotisms that have taken root throughout the region.
 Only Cesena has not succumbed completely: it hovers still “between tyranny and freedom” (“tra tirannia si vive e stato franco” [Inf.
 27.54]).

 [40] In his book Italy in the Age of Dante and Petrarch (1216–1380), historian John Larner describes the steps by which the medieval communes fell into the hands of despots.
 Eventually the rule of the despot (tiranno) was legalized, with the result that the tirannie became signorie (see especially Chapter 7, “Party-leaders and signori”).
 In other words, as Larner cogently describes, the later signorie of the Renaissance are really legalized tirannie.
 Given that “the formalization of lordship in the legal institutions of the towns” occurred in Romagna mainly after Dante’s death (see Larner, p.
 139), Dante was on sound footing in considering the towns of Romagna to be tirannie rather than signorie.

-[41] As noted above, Dante returns to the question of contemporary tirannia in Inferno 27, a canto that begins with the drawn-out simile of the “Sicilian bull”: the gruesome instrument of torture devised for his victims by the classical tyrant Phalaris of Sicily.
-Interestingly, Phalaris is cited by Aristotle as an example of bestiality in Nicomachean Ethics 7.5.
-We remember that the Minotaur flaunts a rage that is bestial: “ira bestial” (bestial rage [Inf.
-12.33]).
+[44] It is worth noting that the canto in which Dante returns to the question of contemporary tirannia, Inferno 27, begins with the drawn-out simile of the “Sicilian bull”: the gruesome instrument of torture devised for his victims by the classical tyrant Phalaris of Sicily, who, interestingly, is cited by Aristotle as an example of bestiality in Nicomachean Ethics 7.5.
+We remember that the Minotaur flaunts a rage that is bestial, “ira bestial” (bestial rage [Inf.
+12.33]), thus further underscoring a connection between Inferno 12 and Inferno 27.
+The coordination, in Inferno 27, of the ancient tyrant Phalaris with the contemporary tyrants of Romagna recalls the careful pairing of classical and contemporary tiranni in Phlegethon in Inferno 12.
+All the tiranni whom Dante names in Inferno 27 are worthy candidates for immersion in Phlegethon.

-[43] In Inferno 27, Dante moves from the classical tyrant Phalaris to a roll-call of the contemporary tiranni of the Romagna region.
+[45] In Inferno 27, Dante moves from the classical tyrant Phalaris to a roll-call of the contemporary tiranni of the Romagna region.
 Canto 27’s resume of despots mentions both the Polenta family of Ravenna and the Malatesta family of Rimini.
-These are the families into which Francesca da Polenta of Inferno 5 (now better known as Francesca da Rimini) was born, and into which she married, becoming the wife of Gianciotto Malatesta.
-I discuss the connection of Inferno 5 to Inferno 27 in my essay on Francesca da Polenta in Malatesta: “Dante and Francesca da Rimini: Realpolitik, Romance, Gender” (see Coordinated Reading).
+These are the families into which Francesca da Polenta of Inferno 5 (now better known as Francesca da Rimini) was born, and into which she married, becoming the wife of Gianciotto Malatesta.[3]
+Special attention is given to the Malatesta dynasty in Inferno 27’s catalogue of Romagnol tyrants.
+Malatesta da Verucchio and his eldest son Malatestino, the first and second lords of Rimini, are mastiffs who “make an auger of their teeth” (48).
+In other words, they use their teeth to pierce their subjects’ flesh as a tool with a screw point might bore through wood:

 E ’l mastin vecchio e ’l nuovo da Verrucchio,